nasa/fprime/docs/documentation/user-manual/framework/autocoded-functions.md

-# F´ Component Implementation Classes
+# F´ Autocoded Functions and Component Classes

 > [!NOTE]
 > for a hands-on walk-through of build topologies, please see: [Tutorials](../../tutorials/index.md)